orange sugar cookies

 That’s the thing with 2.0 – you can never jump to conclusions.
 Like, ever.
-It’s taken a few years to adjust – those less high-strung and neurotic would probably have adapted sooner, but that’s not how I roll.
+It’s taken a few years to adjust.
 So, because I don’t know what holidays you might or might not be celebrating in the near future, I give you some non-denominational cookies.
 A soft, chewy cookie, lightly flavoured with citrus.
 Over-baking these babies will make them overly crisp, and I’d like to suggest that you don’t want this, for the beauty of this cookie lies in its tender centre and the sugary topping.
 That’s my second suggestion: be generous with the sugary topping at the end.
 It will lend a melt-in-your-mouthedness to the situation.
 But I’m sure you would have figured that out…

 . . .

-Orange Sugar Cookies – adapted from an Emily Lewis recipe - print and bake
+recipe: adapted from Emily Lewis – print and bake

 Yields about 2.5 dozen.